-More than 900 million people (nearly 1 in every 8 people) in 2019 were living with a mental disorder such as anxiety and depressive disorders, which are the most common ones according to the World Health Organization (WHO).
+More than 900 million people (nearly 1 in every 8 people) in 2019 were living with a mental disorder such as anxiety and depression, which are the most common, according to the World Health Organization (WHO).
+By 2023, this number has increased to approximately 970 million, including disorders like PTSD, schizophrenia, eating disorders, and neurodevelopmental disorders.

-If your spouse, partner, friend, or any other loved one has a mental illness, it will impact your relationship.
-A healthy relationship relies on communication, trust, stability,, and empathy, which can be challenging to maintain with someone experiencing mental illness.
+If your spouse, partner, friend, or loved one has a mental illness, it will inevitably impact your relationship.
+Healthy relationships rely on communication, trust, stability, and empathy—qualities that can be challenging to maintain when dealing with mental illness.

-Walking away from a beloved family member in their time of need can have consequences.
-However, it is not a reason to risk your own mental and physical well-being due to their mental disorder.
-In fact, you should explore relevant options and a well-rounded approach before deciding to leave your loved one on their own.
+Walking away from a beloved family member during their time of need can have consequences.
+However, it is crucial not to risk your own mental and physical well-being due to their condition.
+It’s important to explore relevant options and consider a well-rounded approach before deciding to leave your loved one on their own.

-Schedule your free consultation with Dr. Invia A. Betjoseph, who has helped adults, and couples live a healthy life by treating mental health conditions.
+Schedule your free consultation with Dr. Invia A. Betjoseph, who has helped adults and couples live healthy lives by treating mental health conditions.

 Dr. Betjoseph is a Licensed Marriage and Family Therapist and Certified Sex Addiction Therapist trained in EMDR, specializing in sex addictions, couples therapy, and trauma.